 During the third quarter of fiscal year 2013, the Company acquired an investment in a privately traded company for total cash consideration of \$2.5 million.
-The Company accounts for the investment in equity interests under the cost method of accounting since the ownership interest is less than 20% of the outstanding equity interests and it does not have the ability to exercise significant influence over the investment in equity interests is included in "Other assets" on the unaudited consolidated condensed balance sheet as of April 28, 2013.
+The Company accounts for the investment in equity interests under the cost method of accounting since it does not have the ability to exercise significant influence over the investment in equity interests is included in "Other assets" on the unaudited consolidated condensed balance sheet as of July 28, 2013.